 First Light Technologies was specified to the City of El Mirage by the nation’s premier planning and design consultants Kimley-Horn and supplied through local manufactured representative RC Lurie Co.

-Why First Light
+Why First Light for Lighting

 The installation of 51 of First Light’s IPL series solar luminaries allowed nearby residents to enjoy the park trails after dark as well as during the day.
 The reasons why they worked so well for the project included: